 On the order for the third reading of this bill, Sir HENRY WILLOUGHBY said he was not satisfied with the absolute necessity of this addition to the unfunded debt, which was now higher than during any period of the last war, with the exception of the years from 1812 to 1820, when it was 56,000,000L In the last two years the unfunded debt has been nearly doubled.
-In 1853, it stood at 17,000,000l.; in 1854, at 23,000,000l.; and at the end of the present financial year it would be 30,000,0001.
-The income of the country is in fact forestalled for several years. | any degree applied to "his noble friend."
-He then There was no absolute necessity for this 7,000,000/. proceeded to remark that the conditions of peace The House had voted in one shape or another must be modified by the results of the war; 91,500,000/.
+In 1853, it stood at 17,000,0001.; in 1854, at 23,000,000/, ; and at the end of the present Immediately after this pointed allusion, Lord Pal-financial year it would be 30,000,000/.
+The income merston observed that nothing which he had said in of the country is in fact forestalled for several years.
+There was no absolute necessity for this 7,000,000/.
+The House had voted in one shape or another must be modified by the results of the war; 91,500,000l.
 He did not find the expenditure to be that he had no reason to suppose the Turkish more in the aggregate than 88,500,000/.
-The Chan-Government differed from France and England in cellor of the Exchequer took a margin of 4,440,000/. respect to the Austrian proposals, but that, if they in his Budget of April, and deducting 200,000/. from | did, the objects of the war are wider than any merely this on account of the withdrawal of the proposal Turkish considerations.
+The Chan-Government differed from France and England in cellor of the Exchequer took a margin of 4,440,000/. respect to the Austrian proposals, but that, if they in his Budget of April, and deducting 200,000l. from this on account of the withdrawal of the proposal Turkish considerations.
 The protection of Turkey with regard to bankers' cheques, it was reduced to is the means to an end.
-Behind that protection is 4,250,000%.
-This taken from 6,135,000%, the amount the greater question of repressing the ambition of of the second estimate, left a surplus of 1,970,000l.
+Behind that protection is 4,250,000/.
+This taken from 6,135,000/., the amount of the second estimate, left a surplus of 1,970,000l.
 Russia, and saving freedom from extinction.
 France The margin on the Budget being calculated up to the and England, therefore, have a still greater interest latter end of July, the most expensive portion of the in the matter than Turkey, to whom should not be financial year, he thought it was too much for the left the sole decision of the conditions of peace.
-Government to call upon the House for an addition of With respect to Italy, the French occupation of 7,000,000L to the unfunded debt.
+Government to call upon the House for an addition of With respect to Italy, the French occupation of 7,000,000l. to the unfunded debt.